Banská Bystrica: Etymology

-The Slovak name Banská Bystrica includes two roots: the adjective Banská from Slovak baňa – mine, and the name of the local river Bystrica (from Slavic bystrica – swift stream).
+The Slovak name Banská Bystrica includes two roots: the adjective Banská from Slovak baňa – "mine", and the name of the local river Bystrica (from Slavic bystrica – "swift stream").
 The name of the town in "Besztercebánya" also comes from the Beszterce stream (from the Slavic name of the stream, Bystrica), and the suffix bánya is connected to the mines of the town.
 The river lent its name to the town as early as 1255 when the Latin name Villa Nova Bystrice (meaning "New Town of Bystrica") was recorded in the document in which King Béla IV of Hungary granted the town royal privileges.

-Several variations of Bystrica (Byztherze, Bystrice, Bystrzice etc.) were then regularly used without the adjective identifying it as a mining town until the late 16th century.
+Several variations of Bystrica (Byztherze, Bystrice, Bystrzice, etc.) were then regularly used without the adjective identifying it as a mining town until the late 16th century.
 Although the first written record of the name Byzterchebana dates from 1263, it was rarely used afterwards.
 The Old German name Neusohl ("New Zvolen") (first recorded in 1300) and later its Latin version (Neosolium) reflected the fact that some early settlers came from the nearby town of Zvolen (at the time known in German as Altsohl, literally "Old Zvolen").
-The two names have been used in parallel and even complementary (as in Novizolii Bistriciensis) throughout the history of the town.
-In the late 16th century the use of the mining adjective became more frequent (as in Bystrzicze na baniech or Bystricze Banska, both from 1530).
+The two names have been used in parallel and even together (as in Novizolii Bistriciensis) throughout the history of the town.
+In the late 16th century, the use of the mining adjective became more frequent (as in Bystrzicze na baniech or Bystricze Banska, both from 1530).
 This evolution resulted in the current form of the name, first recorded in 1773 as Banska Bystrica.
 In the Austrian Empire, the German name Neusohl was used until the compromise of 1867, when the Hungarian name Besztercebánya became the official one.
 The parallel use of Slovak or German names in the written record did not, however, cease in this period.
 Banská Bystrica became the official name of the town in 1920.